-If you experience difficulty developing action steps for a certain objective, there are several things you may wish to consider:
+If you experience difficulty developing action steps for a certain objective, there are several points to consider:

 - Your objective may be unrealistic.
-You may wish to change your objective or even delete it, if you cannot determine how it can be accomplished. - You may need some advice.
-If you want to keep an objective, but need some ideas or advice on how to accomplish it, consider discussing it with the municipal administration and community stakeholders, or contact Central Counties Tourism.
+You may wish to change or even delete your objective, if you cannot determine how it can be accomplished. - You may need some advice.
+If you want to keep an objective, but need some recommendation on how to accomplish it, consider discussing it with the municipal administration and community stakeholders, or contact Tourism Saskatchewan.

 Once you have outlined your tourism action steps, you will have everything you need to develop the first draft of the tourism plan.
-Remember, you can always refer to the Sample Tourism Plan in Appendix A to review the outline and the content for your draft plan.
+Remember, you can always refer to the Sample Tourism Plan in Appendix A to review the outline and content for your draft plan.

-When the draft plan is submitted to municipal council, it is advisable to include a list of businesses, individuals, organizations, and other government agencies that the committee feels should have input into the plan.
+When the draft plan is submitted to municipal council, it is advisable to include a list of businesses, individuals, organizations and other government agencies that the committee feels should have input into the plan.
 Council may wish to make additions to this list.